NotJoeMartinez/rushbot/README.md

 adapted to critical communication infrastructure like Public Safety Alerts or Medical emergency hotlines.
 Your imagination and risk tolerance are truly the only limit!

-Rushbot works in two parts a cli for sending the initial mass text and a webserver for handling conversations.
+Rushbot works in two parts: a cli for sending the initial mass text and a webserver for handling conversations.

 ## SMS CLI